jacarty/wiz-research/customer-general-research.md

 ## SECTION 3: CLOUD & TECHNOLOGY ENVIRONMENT

+**CRITICAL REQUIREMENT FOR THIS SECTION**: Only include VERIFIED information with direct sources.
+Do NOT make assumptions about technology stack based on job postings alone, industry norms, or indirect evidence.
+If you cannot find a direct source confirming a technology is in use, mark it as NOT FOUND rather than assuming.

+Technology stack information is business-critical for solution positioning and must be accurate.
+Mark anything as ASSUMED only if you have strong indirect evidence (e.g., multiple job postings + conference talk + case study), and always explain the basis clearly.

 ### 3.1 Cloud Infrastructure & Architecture
 Research and document:
 - **Known cloud providers** (AWS, Azure, GCP usage mentioned in case studies, job postings, or news)